-What is Database Programming?
+What Is Database Programming?

 Retrieving, also known as querying, specific data from a database is done through the SQL programming language.
-SQL (pronounced “sequel”) is short for Structured Query Language and is how data is created, updated, retrieved and deleted from the database.
+SQL (pronounced “sequel”) is short for Structured Query Language.
+This is how data is created, updated, retrieved, and deleted from the database.
 To learn more about SQL in-depth, refer to this guide to learning SQL.

-What is Database Programming Used For?
+What Is Database Programming Used For?

 All developers interact with a database to some degree.
 Learning database programming can be effective in organizing your app’s data and keeping the app running efficiently.
 Once you understand where database programming is used, you can use it to your advantage.
 Database programming has a number of use cases including the following.

-Building a database from scratch.
-This includes creating all necessary tables and relationships between tables.
+Building a database from scratch includes creating all necessary tables and relationships between tables.
 Doing so ensures the organization of the entire database into smaller pieces.
 Database programming is used here so that the database has the specifications that suit the app.

 An example would be a database for your app’s users.
 A field for a user may be their address.
 If that user moves, it will make sense to simply update the entry with the new address rather than creating a new record altogether.
 This keeps the database organized and reflective of the state of the app.

-Retrieving and deleting records.
-We’ve talked about how to appropriately create and update entries.
+We’ve taWe’ve talked about how to appropriately create and update entries with database programming.
 We can also retrieve specific data points and display them to the user by using SQL.
 We can also use SQL to delete records in the case of a user deleting an account or no longer offering a certain product.

-Learning Database Programming
+Why Learn Database Programming

 How to Learn Database Programming: Step-By-Step

-The Best Data Programming Courses and Trainings
+The Best Data Programming Courses and Training

 Online Database Programming Courses